 International Statistical Classification of Diseases and Related Health Problems, or, in other words, International Classification of Diseases is the tenth version of a world wide standard.
 The standard is upheld by the World Health Organization, which publishes and updates the list regularly and is responsible for the vast majority of the content and information you will encounter when learning about Coding Audits.

-The fundamental concept behind ICD is to help those who are employed in the medical industry worldwide to have ready access and a solid understanding of many different points of data related to various diseases and other health issues.
+The fundamental concept behind Coding is to help those who are employed in the medical industry worldwide to have ready access and a solid understanding of many different points of data related to various diseases and other health issues.
 It contains codes for diseases, signs and symptoms, special cases and findings, social circumstances, and external causes of injury or diseases, etc.

 This list is composed and distributed by W.H.O.
-However, most countries that adopt the IDC-10 standard make modifications to accommodate local conditions and national healthcare requirements.
+However, most countries that adopt the Coding standard make modifications to accommodate local conditions and national healthcare requirements.
 This is true of the U.S. as well as many other countries.
-The U.S. uses a version of this iteration of IDC which is labeled IDC-10-CM and contains alterations from both the Centers for Medicare and Medicaid Services (CMS) and the National Center for Health Statistics.
+The U.S. uses a version of this iteration of Code which is labeled IDC-10-CM and contains alterations from both the Centers for Medicare and Medicaid Services (CMS) and the National Center for Health Statistics.

 The current version being used in the U.S. expands the code base from about 14,000 (previous rendition) to somewhere near 70,000 codes.
 This has been met with mixed reactions from the medical community, but the general consensus is that the expanded code base gives medical professionals insights into a wide range of medical practices, diagnoses and techniques that are critical to the health of the public.